CaedenJackson37/Python-Inventory-Management-GUI/README.md

 <h1>Inventory Management GUI</h1>

 <h2>Description</h2>
 This was my final project for my Intro to SDEV class.
-Using the breezypythongui library, I created an inventory management system GUI.
+Using the tkinter, time, and breezypythongui library, I created an inventory management system GUI.
 <br />